Dr. Patrick T. Conley: Biographical Résumé (6)

 • Inaugural Address, Rhode Island Statehood Day, May 29, 2018 sponsored by the Heritage Harbor Foundation with the Pawtuxet Rangers as part of Gaspee Days.

-• Welcoming Address, National Conference of the Speakers of the House of the American States, Newport (September (2019).
+• Welcoming Address, National Conference of the Speakers of the House of the American States, Newport (September (2019), that was subsequently published in booklet form as Rhode Island’s Contributions to the Founding of the United States

-• Annual St. Patrick’s Day Address on Irish-American History for the Murphy-Healy Irish Studies Program at Providence College (May 16, 2023).
+• Annual St. Patrick’s Day Address on Irish-American History for the Murphy-Healy Irish Studies Program at Providence College (May 16, 2023), that was subsequently published in booklet form as From Log Cabin to State House: The Irish in Rhode Island, 1640–1940

 • Delivered hundreds of public lectures on various aspects of American History, government, and law to Rhode Island civic, cultural, political, and educational organizations.